ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 0.4% extra credit, up to a maximum of 10% (25 total lectures and/or discussions).
 Please note that there are 25 lectures and 10 discussions, for 35 opportunities to earn extra credit.

 In each lecture/discussion, we’ll have a paper handout (also available electronically).
-At the end of lecture/discussion you’ll have a chance submit your handout to Gradescope.
+At the end of lecture/discussion you’ll have a chance to submit your handout to Gradescope.
 You can do this by scanning it in the Gradescope app (for iOS and Android) or through the web interface.
 To get participation credit, you have to submit a handout filled in with the code provided by the instructor/TA.